-- Ipsos I-Say: This company focuses exclusively on surveys (though it’s part of a larger conglomerate that also offers mystery shops).
+- Ipsos I-Say: This company is primarily an online survey firm (though it’s part of a larger conglomerate that also offers mystery shops).
 Some I-Say surveys do involve product testing.
-I-Say runs a similar point system to American Consumer Opinion.

-- Pinecone Research: A subsidiary of the well-known marketing firm Nielsen Research, Pinecone is another paying survey site that occasionally offers products to test.
+- Pinecone Research: A subsidiary of the well-known marketing firm Nielsen Research, Pinecone is another online survey site that occasionally asks users to test a new product.
 Online reviews state that users can plan on about one to four surveys per month.